ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 ## Setting up your key management service and keys
 {: #kms-prereqs}

-{{site.data.keyword.hscrypto_short}} is deprecated.
+IBM Cloud {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
-For continued protection, migrate your encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
-For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st) and [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
+For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
+For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
+For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).
-{: deprecated}

 To import an encrypted custom image to {{site.data.keyword.vpc_short}}, you need {{site.data.keyword.keymanagementserviceshort}}.
 You also need a customer root key (CRK) and a wrapped data encryption key (WDEK).
 The WDEK is the passphrase that you used to encrypt your image wrapped with your CRK, so that your passphrase remains known only to you.
 The WDEK is used to access the encrypted image when a virtual server instance that uses the encrypted image is started.